People

 Director, IWL

-Ernest Bernbaum Professor of Literature, Harvard UniversityDavid Damrosch is Ernest Bernbaum Professor and Chair of Comparative Literature at Harvard University and director of Harvard’s Institute for World Literature.
+Ernest Bernbaum Professor of Comparative Literature, Harvard UniversityDavid Damrosch is Ernest Bernbaum Professor of Comparative Literature at Harvard University and Director of Harvard’s Institute for World Literature.
 His books include What Is World Literature?
 (2003), The Buried Book: The Loss and Rediscovery of the Great Epic of Gilgamesh (2007), How to Read World Literature(2d. ed.
 2017), and Comparing the Literatures: Literary Studies in a Global Age (2020).
 He is the general editor of the six-volume Longman anthologies of British Literature and of World Literature, editor of World Literature in Theory (2014), and co-editor of The Princeton Sourcebook in Comparative Literature, and of two collections in Chinese, Theories of World Literature (2013) and New Directions in Comparative Literature (2010).

 Delia Ungureanu